Work Health and SafetyEnquire now

 The student is required to participate in knowledge tests over the course of his or her study.
 The student will be required to individually complete the test.
 The student may research their answers from the course training materials and notes as well as relevant workplace references.

 The course fees is invoiced in full prior to the commencement of the course, and the balance is invoiced within 26-weeks of the course commencing.
-If you wish to pay for your fees through a payment plan, a payment of $375 is required to confirm your enrolment with the balance to be paid in 10 equal payments of $137.79 over a period of 10-months totalling $1,752.88.
+If you wish to pay for your fees through a payment plan, a payment of $475 is required to confirm your enrolment with the balance to be paid in 6 equal monthly payments of $212.98 per month totalling $1,752.88.
 Please note, no payment plan option is available for online international students.

 Please ensure you read and understand our Fees and Charges policy prior to enrolling into one of our courses.